gottscj/Hangfire.Mongo/src/Hangfire.Mongo.Tests/README.md

 # Important Notice

+We now have (.netcore) support for running unit test on macos and unix.

-Unit tests is not detected when using Visual Studio for Mac.
-Please use Visual Studio Code if you want to run unit tests on macos or unis systems.
+Please use Visual Studio Code if you want to run unit tests on macos or unix systems.

+## MacOS
+Unit tests are not detected when using *Visual Studio for Mac*.
+They do however compile.
+Hopefully will this be supported soon.

 Contributors
 ------------